yeoman/yeoman.io/app/authoring/user-interactions.md

 this.prompt({
   type    : 'input',
   name    : 'username',
-  message : 'What\'s your Github username',
+  message : 'What\'s your Github username?',
   store   : true
 });
 ```